cashtokens/cashtokens/readme.md

 Limiting non-fungible token `commitment` length is valuable because it restrains unnecessary growth of the UTXO set and limits requirements for general-purpose indexing software.
 This specification limits the `commitment` field of non-fungible tokens to `40` bytes.

-By committing to a hash, contracts can effectively commit to an unlimited collection of data (e.g. a merkle tree).
-For resistance to [birthday attacks](https://bitcointalk.org/index.php?topic=323443.0), many types of covenants should avoid hashes shorter than `32` bytes.
+By committing to a hash, contracts can commit to an unlimited collection of data (e.g. a merkle tree).
+For resistance to [birthday attacks](https://bitcointalk.org/index.php?topic=323443.0), covenants should typically avoid hashes shorter than `32` bytes.
 This proposal expands this minimum requirement by `8` bytes, a (maximum-size) VM number.
 This is particularly valuable for covenants which are optimized to use multiple types of commitment structures (e.g. re-organizing an unbalanced merkle tree of contract state for efficiency when the covenant enters "voting" mode), and need to concisely indicate their current internal "mode" to other contracts.
 Other valuable constructions also fit within this range: two 20-byte hashes, a 33-byte compressed public key (e.g. Schnorr public key aggregation), a hash locator for content-addressable storage and 8-byte VM number, and a 320-bit hash (if deployed by a future upgrade).

 ### Limitation of Fungible Token Supply